 You only need car finance when you don’t have enough cash to pay the full price for the car you want.

-There are several ways to finance a car purchase, which all work in different ways.
-These are:
+There are several ways to finance a car purchase and they work in different ways, including:

-Even though each finance option ultimately sees you borrowing money from a lender to take possession of a new car, they all work in quite different ways, so it’s important that you consider the ins and outs of each car finance option before going ahead with your choice.
+While most car finance options will see you borrowing money from a lender to fund a new car, they all work in different ways.
+With this in mind, it’s important that you consider the ins and outs of each car finance option before going ahead with your choice.

-You can normally use any of these options to buy either a new car or one that’s been pre-owned, but always check with the dealer and the lender first.
+You should be able to use any of these options to buy either a new car or one that’s been pre-owned, but always check with the dealer and the lender first.

 Hire purchase arrangements often cost you less up front, but they come with drawbacks.
 This is what you need to know: